rileytoddherman/po/README.md

 More algorithm implementations forthcoming.

-In order to run this code, there are two environment variables that need to be set (I do it from a `.env` file in the root directory)
+In order to run this code, there are two environment variables that need to be set (I do it from a `.env` file in the root directory or define when I run the program)
  - `LOG_LEVEL=debug | none`: this sets the granularity of the logging.
 Currently there is only `debug` and `none`, but more options can be added as the need arises.
  - `EXTERNAL_API=true | false`: this sets whether any client calls are made by the portfolio optimization implementation.